 10) How long will it take me, assuming that I successfully apply, to get my implants removed and to receive payment?

 The time it takes from your submission of the Application for Explant Assistance—to explant surgery and payment, depends on various factors that can differ from person to person.
 In situations where a plastic surgeon must be found who is willing to perform the surgery, the amount of time can be a few months.
-Where the applicant already has a relationship with a plastic surgeon willing to assist her, it can be as short as a month.

 There are some things you can do to make sure the approval, surgery, and payment process go smoothly:

 First, read the Application for Explant Assistance thoroughly before trying to fill it out.
 Questions that you leave unanswered, answers that you provide that are unclear or inconsistent with other answers, may slow down the time it takes you to have surgery and get the financial assistance.
 Again, your Application cannot be processed without submitted proof that you have the implants in need of removal and the required insurance information (refer to questions 5 -7, above).

 Second, promptly complete and return your Financial Assistance forms (see question 4) c., above).
 Failure to return these forms can delay your payment, or even disqualify you.

 Third, have a plastic surgeon lined up so that you can promptly schedule the operation if your Application is approved for assistance.

 11) I have already scheduled my explant surgery for next week; can you give me a quick decision on whether or not I am approved for the financial assistance?